nafarlee/git-good/README.md

 ### `git checkout`

-This command is responsible for quite a few different things, but it always falls into the category of update the files in the working directory to match what a specified commit says the file is.

-Let's just jump into what the use cases are:

 #### `git checkout <filepath>`

 Tell `git` to `checkout` the `filepath` from the HEAD commit of the current branch and replace the same file in the working directory.